 - are implicated in serious instances of corruption.

-The aim of the management process is to identify ESG risks arising from investments in companies involved in these activities, through ongoing monitoring of the investment universe and also by working with an external supplier.
+The aim of the responsible investment process is to identify ESG risks arising from investments in companies involved in these activities, through ongoing monitoring of the investment universe and also by working with external suppliers.

-According to their level of involvement and responsibilities, and based on an internal rating system, the issuing companies are placed on either the Restricted list or the High Risk list.
-The inclusion of a company on the Restricted list brings with it specific actions ranging from a ban on making new investments to the settlement of current holdings or the retention of same until their expiration with no possibility of renewal.
-As regards the High Risk list, actions range from the close monitoring of controversial aspects to direct dialogue with the company in question in order to encourage it to act responsibly.
+According to their level of involvement and responsibilities in the abovementioned controversies, and based on an internal rating system, the issuer companies are placed on either the Restricted List or the Watch List.
+The inclusion of a company on the Restricted List brings with it specific actions ranging from a ban on making new investments to the settlement of current holdings or the retention until their expiration with no possibility of renewal.
+As regards the Watch List, actions range from the close monitoring of controversial aspects to direct dialogue with the company in question in order to encourage it to act responsibly.